 We’ve all talked at length about the importance of good reporting.
 Understanding the success of our marketing efforts is critical for planning future campaigns.
-It’s important to understand what was effective, and where improvements can be made.
-Taking it a step further, it is helpful to understand specifically which components performed well and which could be reworked.
+It’s important to understand what was effective and where improvements can be made.
+Taking it a step further, it's helpful to understand which components performed well and which could be reworked.

 With HubSpot’s campaign analytics tool, marketers can get this information in an easy-to-digest, well laid-out report.
-By tagging each component with the proper campaign, marketers can aggregate this data quite easily.
+By tagging each component with the proper campaign, marketers can easily aggregate this data.

-As mentioned earlier, it’s the granular data that provides us direction for future campaigns.
+As mentioned earlier, it’s the granular data that provides us direction on future campaigns.
 It’s important to look at which components performed best and where we can add additional value the next time around.
 With each part of the campaign laid out, we can see overall interaction from various channels, such as social clicks or email opens.

 Identifying these outliers allows marketers to understand where they can repeat marketing actions that performed well, but also rethink under-performing initiatives.
 By doing so, each campaign should allow for some new testing, while still maintaining a level of success.
-Additionally, this is often a guide for paid search.
+Additionally, this often serves as a guide for paid search.
 Using tracking URLs, we can associate paid marketing efforts with these campaigns, and generate useful data from them as well.

-HubSpot’s Campaign tool is a fantastic way to group all marketing efforts together and report back on the results.
+HubSpot’s campaign analytics tool is a fantastic way to group all marketing efforts together and report back on the results.
 Being able to granularly see which components performed best provides great insight into future campaigns and how they should be executed.
 Make sure to tag your content and social promotions with the proper campaign so that HubSpot can collect proper data in the background.

 Andrew Macey was formerly the Director of Sales at SmartBug and is a HubSpot alumni.
 He has more than 5 years experience in inbound marketing and is a graduate of the University of Vermont.
 Read more articles by Andrew Macey.